Jeana Yeager: Round-the-world flight

 Yeager and Dick Rutan decided to attempt to fly around the world without refueling.
 They formed Voyager Aircraft, Inc., and Burt Rutan began designing the aircraft.
 Initially unable to find a commercial sponsor, Yeager started the Voyager Impressive People (VIP) program which became the major source of money to build, test, and fly the aircraft.
 By mid-1986, Voyager was ready for the flight.
 Yeager flew as co-pilot on the 216-hour flight and set a world absolute distance record.
 This was the first time a woman had been listed in an absolute category.

 Dick Rutan and Voyager sued Yeager in 1995, alleging that she had misappropriated memorabilia and funds from Voyager.
 The lawsuit was dropped in 1996.

 Awards

-In recognition of the 1986 Voyager flight, Yeager received both the Harmon and National Air and Space Museum trophies, the FAI De la Vaulx Medal, the Presidential Citizens Medal from President Ronald Reagan and the Collier Trophy (becoming its first female recipient).
-She shared the Presidential Citizens Medal and Collier Trophy with Dick and Burt Rutan.
+In recognition of the 1986 Voyager flight, Yeager received both the Harmon and National Air and Space Museum (NASM) trophies, the FAI De la Vaulx Medal, the Presidential Citizens Medal from President Ronald Reagan and the Collier Trophy (becoming its first female recipient).
+She shared the Presidential Citizens Medal and Collier Trophy with Dick and Burt Rutan (as well as the NASM Trophy and De la Vaulx Medal with Dick).
+Yeager shared the 1985 Society of Experimental Test Pilots (SETP) Jack Northrop Award and 1987 SETP Iven C. Kincheloe Award with Voyager pilot Dick Rutan.
 She was also awarded the Edward Longstreth Medal from the Franklin Institute in 1988.
-In 2013, Flying magazine ranked Yeager (with Dick Rutan) No. 33 on their list of the 51 Heroes of Aviation.
+In 2013, Flying magazine ranked Yeager and Dick Rutan No. 33 on their list of the 51 Heroes of Aviation.